ashdaily/logstream2influx/readme.md

 ```

 ### Step by step guide
-- `.start.sh` will run 4 docker containers using docker-compose, `log_generator`, `log_processor`, `influx_db`, `api`.
+- `start.sh` will run 4 docker containers using docker-compose, `log_generator`, `log_processor`, `influx_db`, `api`.
 - What happens when `start.sh` is launched:

   - we remove any previous log files to give us a fresh start.
+  - we remove any data influxdb to give us a fresh start.
-  - we create empty log files as well, for example: `./src/log_generator/api_requests.log` is where log_generator service will append logs.
+  - we create empty log files for service logs as well as `./src/log_generator/api_requests.log` which is where `log_generator` service will append logs.
-  - we also do some other cleanup to give us fresh start, stopping or pruning existing running containers for these services.
+  - we also do some other cleanup to give us fresh start, stopping existing running containers, removing volumes for these services.
-  - Next, we spin up InfluxDB which is time series nosql database, docker-compose takes care of initialising it with admin credentials, bucket_name and other required meta deta.
+  - Next, we spin up InfluxDB which is time series nosql database, docker-compose takes care of initialising it with required credentials, bucket_name, org_name etc.
-  - All metadata which is used in initialising InfluxDB is read from `.env.local` file
+  - All metadata which is used in initialising InfluxDB is read from `.env.local` file.
   - We then wait for InfluxDB to be healthy.
-  - We then spin up log_processor, wait for it to be healthy
+  - We then spin up log_processor.
-  - We then spin up log_generator which waits again for log_processor to be healthy.
+  - We then spin up log_generator which waits for log_processor to spin up.

+- What happens when we are up and running ?
 - `log_generator` starts writing logs in `src/log_generator/api_requests.log` automatically:
   - Log generation happens at a rate.
-This rate is basically `LOG_BATCH_SIZE` per `LOG_INTERVAL_SECONDS` and stops after `MAX_LOGS_TO_GENERATE`
+This rate is basically `LOG_BATCH_SIZE` per `LOG_INTERVAL_SECONDS` and stops after `MAX_LOGS_TO_GENERATE`, you can adjust these, `CTRL +C` and start again `start.sh`.
   - For example : `LOG_BATCH_SIZE=1` and `LOG_INTERVAL_SECONDS=60` means Log Generator will ingest one log line per `60` seconds.
 You can increase or decrease it but to understand the flow it's recommended to keep it at low as possible.
 - `log_processor` :
   - Once it's ready, it creates a DataFlow, waits for PollingSource to seek logs by polling every 1ms.